 - Refinance a Mortgage with an Affordable Fixed Rate Loan for People with Low Credit

-- Learn more about Fixed Rate FHA Mortgages Regardless of Your 3 Credit Scores
+- Learn more about Fixed Rate FHA Loans Regardless of Your 3 Credit Scores

-- Shop Offers on House Loans with Bad Credit Regardless of Fico Scores
+- Shop Offers on House Loans with Limited Credit Regardless of Fico Scores

 - Consider Private-Money Brokers with Rent-to-Own Loans for People with Poor Credit

 See home loans for people with bad credit that are available to qualified borrowers.
 Interest rates and loan programs are subject to change without notice.
-Check with your loan officer for current rates and eligibility on mortgages with bad credit.
+Check with your loan officer for current rates and eligibility on mortgages with damaged credit.
 Financing a home with bad credit has its challenges, so discuss your eligibility and expectations with one of our consultants today.
 There is no obligation when you apply online or request more information on a home loan with no credit check.

 If you already have a VA or FHA loan insured by the government, you may be pleasantly surprised at the expanded guidelines for the streamline refinance.
 This program is less concerned with your credit history and more concerned with uncovering monthly savings derived from home refinancing.
-We will help you find home loan lenders for bad credit.
-If you meet the VA eligibility, you may be able to qualify for a home loan with no money down and low-credit.
+We will help you find home loan lenders for all types of credit.
+If you meet the VA loan eligibility, you may be able to qualify for a home loan with no money down and low-credit.

-Top 3 Most Requested Loans for People with Low Credit Scores:
+Top 4 Most Requested Loans for People with a Low Credit Score: